 Founded by Alexander the Great, the city of Alexandria is one of the most modern cities in Egypt in spite of its fascinating role in ancient history.
-Located 2h 30m north from Cairo, this wonderful city is many times forgotten in a visit to Egypt.
+Located 2h 30m north from Cairo, this wonderful city is often forgotten in a visit to Egypt.
 During my last free day in the land of pharaohs, I decided to take a day trip from Cairo to this historical city that once was the centre of knowledge of the western world!

 how to get to alexandria

 Most visitors reach Alexandria from Cairo.
 Both cities are only 2h 30m apart, so visiting Alexandria from Cairo for one day is totally possible.
 The city has quite a lot to offer, but most tourist attractions can be seen comfortably in a single day, especially if you have your own car.

 I personally don’t recommend public transport in Egypt, as it isn’t very reliable, quality isn’t great and it can be a bit unsafe for western visitors.
 Prices in Egypt are quite low, so booking a driver for the day or a guided tour is a more convenient option.

 I decided to book a one day private trip from Cairo to Alexandria with Egypt Day Tours.
 They offer many other tours in addition to the one I selected, and I was more than satisfied with their services.